About the Plants We Sell

 True to Name, Disease Free, Premium Quality Field Grown plants

-Solaris Farms grows the plants we offer in open field conditions, without special seasonal protection or care.
+Solaris Farms grows, digs, processes and ships the plants we offer in open field conditions, without special seasonal protection or care.
 We typically do not provide extra water, fertilizer or other growing enhancements for our plants.
-Conditions can be quite adverse in our fields, but the resulting trialed and selected plants are more likely to provide excellent subjects for northern tier gardens than greenhouse propagated cultivars.
+Conditions can be quite adverse in our fields, but the resulting trialed and selected plants are more likely to provide excellent subjects for northern tier gardens than greenhouse propagated cultivars, or those resold from other growers.
 Our customers know we ship only PREMIUM QUALITY plants compared to other sources.
 You can expect superior planting material for your garden.
 As a specialty nursery we know our plants well and believe this is revealed in our products (premium quality plants).
 See below for specific information about our product sizes and characteristics at the time of shipping or farm purchase.

 Herbaceous Paeonia (Garden Peony)

 We guarantee correctly named, disease free cultivars!
 Herbaceous peonies are harvested in the fall of the year and this is the only time that we ship.
-The roots we send are divisions from larger plants that are dug and divided.
+The roots we send are divisions from larger plants, which are dug and divided in the season they are shipped (fall).
 Our divisions have 3 to 5 eyes or more with a root system that will support healthy growth the following year.
 Some peony cultivars do not yield 3 eye divisions, not unusual with some of the hybrids and species which produce irregular crowns.
 In any case, they will be healthy divisions that will prosper in your garden.
 Our root divisions are carefully proportioned, so attached roots can support the number of eyes.
 The major concern we have is a healthy division that will establish and be productive in your garden, not large size (which means little with herbaceous peonies).
 We do not sell micro-propagated plants, only originators stock.
+Viral diseases have become a common problem in the peony industry and our fields are carefully inspected by the USDA and our own personnel to confirm our plants are disease free.
 See our Culture and Care page for further information.
-All Paeonia must be ordered using our online shopping cart due to inventory control.
-Late September to mid October delivery only.
+All herbaceous peonies are shipped in last week of September to mid-October, the correct time to plant peonies in most localities.
+Spring planting should be avoided, as peonies do not produce roots in warming soils and generally more negative planting results occur (thus we do not sell peonies in spring).

 Intersectional Paeonia (Itoh Peony)

 Intersectional peony roots, like their herbaceous relatives, are harvested in the fall and are only shipped at this time.
 Again, only originators stock is sold by Solaris Farms; no micro-propagated plants!
 We guarantee correctly named, disease free cultivars!
 Intersectional divisions can be quite far ranging in size and configuration.
 Because of their rather unusual pedigree (herbaceous x woody), the root structure is a combination of woody and herbaceous tissue.
 The divisions we sell are from larger clumps that are divided.
 Division often requires that we saw plants into pieces.
 All growers do this and the plants respond quite well to this type of treatment.
-Most stem tissue is cut away, leaving only root and colorful eyes.
+Most stem tissue is cut away, leaving only roots and colorful eyes.
 You can expect 3 to 5 eyes or more on a supporting healthy root.
 See our Culture and Care page for further information.
-All Paeonia must be ordered using our online shopping cart due to inventory control.
-Late September to mid October delivery only.
+All intersectional peonies are shipped in last week of September to mid-October, the correct time to plant peonies in most localities.
+Spring planting should be avoided, as peonies do not produce roots in warming soils and generally more negative planting results occur (thus we do not sell peonies in spring).

 Woody Paeonia (Tree/Shrub Peony)

 We guarantee correctly named, disease free cultivars!
-Solaris Farms supplies quality woody peony plants in two age groups, when available and noted in our catalog options.
-All grafted plants are are joined to non-adventitious root stock, which means they will not produce herbaceous peony suckers.
+Solaris Farms supplies high quality woody peony plants.
+All grafted plants are are joined to non-adventitious root stock, which means they will not produce herbaceous peony suckers, which are problematic with many other sourced woody peonies.
 Additionally, all plants are propagated and grown at our farm (we are not resellers).
 Read more below…

-4+ Year Field Grown.
-Plants in this age option will be anywhere from 4 to 7 years in age.
-They will have a well developed root system which may be their own roots, but may also include larger grafted plants and divisions.
-The 4+ Year plants we offer are sturdy field grown individuals and have more mass than what is available from other nurseries.
-Like the “2 Year Graft” plants we sell, nurse roots may be trimmed away if sufficient own roots have grown.
-Stems will also be trimmed back for shipping, but also to insure proper proportion for re-establishment.
-These plants are flowering size, have bloomed previously and often bloom the year after planting, but may take an additional year to settle in .
-No herbaceous root suckering is guaranteed on our grafted plants, as we use non-adventitious root stock.
+About 4+ year field grown woody peonies.
+Plants of this age will be anywhere from 4 to 7 years in age and will have a well developed root system which may be their own roots, but may also include larger grafted plants and divisions.
+The 4+ year plants we offer are sturdy field grown individuals harvested from our very own fields and have more mass than what is available from other nurseries.
+If grafted, the nurse roots may be trimmed away if sufficient own roots have grown.
+Stems will also be trimmed back for shipping to insure proper proportion for re-establishment.
+These plants are flowering size, have bloomed previously and often bloom the year after planting, but may take an additional year or two to settle in .
+No herbaceous root suckering is guaranteed on our grafted plants, as we use non-adventitious root stock, which is unique to our propagation program.

 Stems are trimmed back for shipping and planting.
 Most of a woody tree peony’s energy lies within its crown and root system.
 By partially removing stems the plants more easily establish in a new garden.
 After planting in the garden, plants readily grow new roots and produce commensurate stem growth the following year.
 Without partial removal of older stems, plants often flounder for a number of years and are less productive.
-We think you’ll be pleasantly surprised by their performance.
 This practice is used on all of our own transplants and is the only way we will ship them.
 Plants are marked with a ‘tie’ to indicate planting depth.
 See our Culture and Care page for further information or the News and Articles sections for further information about planting, care and types of woody peonies.

-All Paeonia must be ordered using our online shopping cart for inventory control.
-Late September through mid October delivery only.
-This period of time is the optimum time for root growth and establishment.
-Spring planting should be avoided as peonies do not produce roots in warming soils and generally more negative planting results occur (thus we do not sell peonies in spring).
+All woody peonies are shipped in last week of September to mid-October, the correct time to plant peonies in most localities.
+Spring planting should be avoided, as peonies do not produce roots in warming soils and generally more negative planting results occur (thus we do not sell peonies in spring).

 Lilium (True Lilies)